matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 about 5 years ago when he was working with us at Cognitect, or maybe even it was Relevance back at that time.

-And it was called workflow, reloaded, and this is the component library in Clojure.
+And it was called "workflow, reloaded", and this is the component library in Clojure.
 And I think there are a half dozen competitors to component now.
 And that is perfectly fine.
 If you were working that way, great, but I do want to draw out the contrasts.

-Workflow reloaded tends to work at one level of abstraction higher than what I am talking about.
+Workflow reloaded tends to operate at one level of abstraction higher than what I am talking about.
 It is working at the level of your project, and your files, and your namespaces, and -- and this is something that I do not have in this workflow -- it offers tooling to